benreid24/Stellaru/README.md

 Stellaru is now available at [localhost:3000](localhost:3000)

 ### Running Using the Backend Server Only
-This mode more closely resembles how the released version Stellaru runs, and exactly resembles it if [main.py](backend/main.py) is used instead of [manage.py](backend/manage.py) below.
+This mode more closely resembles how the released version of Stellaru runs, and exactly resembles it if [main.py](backend/main.py) is used instead of [manage.py](backend/manage.py) below.

 Build the frontend and make it available to the backend server:
 ```